-The CEE hottest spot and beating heart of Poland
+The Central and Eastern Europe hottest spot and beating heart of Poland

 Warsaw is undeniably the economic leader of the region with promising growth potential.
 Location in the central part of Poland and Europe provides Warsaw with an excellent connection with key Polish and European cities and metropolises.
 Moreover, two airports serve the entire flight network worldwide making the most important global destinations easily accessible.

 Warsaw is not just the largest economic, academic and cultural center of the country but also capital city of the 5th biggest EU economy.
 It leads the Polish development and it’s responsible for almost 1/5 of GDP.
 According to the Oxford Economics Warsaw will have the fastest developing local economy among major European cities over the next 5 years.

 Business hub with innovation friendly atmosphere

 The capital of Poland has been repeatedly awarded as a leading European city supporting business development.
 Its recognized brand, investment profile and offered support translated into attracting numerous international companies.
 Moreover, Warsaw is the Promised Land to revolutionary startups, disruptive minds and cutting edge technologies.

 Place that has everything you and your business need to blossom